Causality and Counterfactuals

 Do Ideas Move Atoms?

 In our brains, do ideas push around atoms, or do the atoms push the ideas?
-The question sounds like a koan, and centuries of dualist and epiphenomenalist hand-wringing have treated it as one: surely only physical things can cause physical things, so either ideas are causally inert passengers or something spooky is going on.
+The question sounds like a koan, and centuries of dualist and epiphenomenalist hand-wringing have treated it as one.
+The inherited premise treats ideas as nonphysical while allowing only physical things to cause physical things.
+Ideas then become inert passengers unless something spooky is going on.

 Ideas, as neural patterns, cause atomic events.